Longlist, judges and dates announced for International Prize for Arabic Fiction 2017

 - Elias Khoury, Children of the Ghetto – My Name is Adam, Lebanon, Dar al-Adab

-- Mohammed Abdel Nabi, In the Spider's Chamber, Egypt, Dar al-Ain
+- Mohammed Abdel Nabi, In the Spider's Room, Egypt, Dar al-Ain

 - Saad Mohammed Rahim, The Bookseller's Murder, Iraq, Dar wa Maktabat Sutur